CCMS-UCSD/GNPSDocumentation/docs/moleculeexplorer.md

 In the final level of granularity, the molecule can be traced down to the set of files per dataset.
 By clicking "Dataset Files" a set of files which contain the molecule is listed along with the metadata associated with each of the individual files.

-TODO: show example, for example avobenzone is found in skin datasets and files and not blanks.
+TODO: show example, for example Avobenzone is found in skin datasets and files and not blanks.